TannerBurns/django_api_tutorial/README.md

         return Subscriber.objects.bulk_create(create_objects_list)
 ```

-We will also create a new command called bulktestdata that is defined in `subscribers/management/commands/bulktestdata.py`.
+We will also create a new command called `bulktestdata` that is defined in `subscribers/management/commands/bulktestdata.py`.
-This will use our bulk serializer and time how long it took to add the records.
+This will use our bulk serializer to add the records and track how long it takes.

 ```python3
 import csv